MattHDwyer/Find-A-Tradie.com/README.md

 * Heroku: Allows you to deploy web applications.
 It allows you to push directly from Gitub in a variety of different languages.

-<h4> Identify the database to be used in your App and provide a justification for your choice. </h4>
+<h4> <em> 6. </em>Identify the database to be used in your App and provide a justification for your choice. </h4>
 <p> We've decided to use a POSTGRESQL database for our site.
 The reason for this decision was because the deployment site that we're using (heroku) works best with POSTGRESQL databse sites. </p>

-<h4> Identify and describe the production database setup (i.e. postgres instance). </h4>
+<h4> <em> 7. </em>Identify and describe the production database setup (i.e. postgres instance). </h4>
 When we "rails new"'d for the first time, we added "-d postgresql".
 This created a local instance of a POSTGRESQL database.
 We then in the terminal, created the database with the code "rails db:create".
-After creating the database we were then able to run migrations through the database to create the tables via
+After creating the database we were then able to run migrations through the database to create the tables by using "rails db:migrate".
+We were also able to seed data into the site, by hard coding values for our tables into the seeds.rb file then running "rails db:seed" in the terminal.

-<h4> Describe the architecture of your App. </h4>
+<h4> <em> 8. </em>Describe the architecture of your App. </h4>

-<h4> Explain the different high-level components (abstractions) in your App. </h4>
+<h4> <em> 9. </em>Explain the different high-level components (abstractions) in your App. </h4>

 App is deployed in the website Heroku.
 The web framework we use is Rails 5.2.3.